wilsonmar/wilsonmar.github.io/_posts/2016-07-03-macos-homebrew.md

    The "brew" above is a shell script file.

-   PROTIP: The "/usr/local" is the default specified by the $HOMEBREW_PREFIX enviornment variable.
+   PROTIP: The "/usr/local" is the default specified by the $HOMEBREW_PREFIX environment variable.

 0. Identify where the Homebrew program stores packages: